Analysts working at the IDEA Center will:

 - Be able to collect data through interviews and supplemental data materials collected via other sources

 - Be capable of disseminating this information to the instructor, TA, and other participants each week in the form of a presentation

 - Have an opportunity to support the transition of the technology, should the project demonstrate a level of readiness appropriate to the leave the academic institution

 How to get involved: If you are interested in applying for the position of Entrepreneurial Lead at the IDEA Center, please email Charles W. Powell.

-The Venture Coach (VC) is instrumental in overseeing the progression of Student Inventions within the Commercilization Engine at the IDEA Center.
-The VC will initiate and facilitate a robost and rigorous process that will discover the market value of the invention.
-If market value is discovered, the VC will then mentor the inventor in developing the invention.
+The Venture Coach (VC) is instrumental in overseeing the progression of Student Inventions within the Commercialization Engine at the IDEA Center.
+The VC will initiate and facilitate a robust and rigorous process that will discover the market value of the invention.
+Once the market is validated, the VC will mentor the inventor in further market research and product development.
 Some responsibilities include:

 - Supporting the development of student inventions by recognizing needs and resources